endfront/LayJS/doc/spec.markdown

     - $absoluteY (`number`)
       Position in pixels of the top of the element relative to the root level ( irrespective of the amount scrolled vertically ).

-    - $all
-      All the Levels created by the many-level

     - $id
       The name of the unique key which is reponsible for id for each row in `rows` for many-level

     - $i
       Index of a (`Many`) derived `Level` with respect to other `Level`s derived in the `Many` Level, as decided by the `sort` and `ascending` keys.

     - $f
       Index of a (`Many`) derived `Level` with respect to other `Level`s derived in the `Many` Level, as decided by the  `filter`, `sort` and `ascending` keys.